 Rottweilers were perfected in Germany

-Since the rottweiler is a German breed, its name can be pronounced as “rott-vile-er” the German way or “rott-why-ler” in the United States.
+Since the Rottweiler is a German breed, its name can be pronounced as “root-vile-er” the German way or “rott-why-her” in the United States.
 Both pronunciations are acceptable.

 Rottweilers have a massive strong bite due to their large head.
 Rottweilers have a 328 pounds bite force stronger than Pit Bulls and German Shepherds.
 This is almost half the bite force of a shark.

-Rottweilers are different hence it is absolutely important to train them early enough to make sure that they are well-behaved and gentle to everyone.
+Rottweilers are different; hence it is important to train them early enough to make sure that they are well-behaved and gentle to everyone.
 Training a rottweiler is quite easy thanks to their high intelligence levels.

 American rottweilers have a docked tail although breeders are beginning to change this trend to the normal intact tail.
-German rottweilers have long tails and are also larger in size.
+German rottweilers have long tails and are also larger.